Showdown (Isley Brothers album): Release

 Showdown was released 22 April 1978 on the Isley Brother's own T-Neck Records label.
 It was their sixteenth album release.

 It was remastered and expanded for inclusion in the 2015 released CD box set The RCA Victor & T-Neck Album Masters, 1959-1983.

 Reception

 Spawning the #1 funk/disco hit, Take Me to the Next Phase (Part 1 & 2) and the top 20 R&B slower, "Groove With You", the album became another platinum album for the Isley Brothers.
-Though not released as a single, the smooth funk jam "Coolin' Me Out" was also a hit.